We love volunteer corner workers!

 You’ve never worked at a race before?
 Don’t worry, we will train you in advance.
 Corner working is a great way to get close to the action without driving.

-Those who agree to volunteer for the whole day (two 3.5-hour shifts with a nice long break at lunch) will receive free refreshments at their posts, free lunch, and free dinner at the awards banquet.
+Those who agree to volunteer for the whole day (two 3.5-hour stints with a nice long break at lunch) will receive free refreshments at their posts, free lunch, and free dinner at the awards banquet.

 Volunteers will be contacted in advance for all training and preparation.